nightranchers/is-the-internet-working/README.md

 pick your two favorite external IP addresses to perform the ping test and your local router local IP if the external addresses fail, it will test the router

+PSUEDOCODE
+#once per minute, append this to a log and display
+#ping target A 2-times then target B 2-times with 1s wait time
+#if either return TRUE then print the internet is alive
+#if neither return TRUE then ping the router
+#if the router returns TRUE then the internet is not working
+#if the router returns FALSE then the router is not working